 - KEYWORD THAT SH*T UP

 Be like Nancy.
-Use keywords in your pins description, in your boards description and put these keywords in your pinterest profile as well!
+Use keywords in the description of your pins, in your board’s description and put these keywords in your Pinterest profile as well!
 And if you don’t know what Nancy could possibly type in, do more research on your target group and use resources like google trends or übersuggest.

 - JOIN FACEBOOK GROUPS

-Join facebook groups like “Blogger Engangement Group!”, “Share your blog + tips and tricks”, “Blogger Share and Promo Group” as well as many other groups and participate in their weekly threads.
+Join Facebook groups like “Blogger Engagement Group!”, “Share your blog + tips and tricks”, “Blogger Share and Promo Group” as well as many other groups and participate in their weekly threads.